On Markowitz's pseudodistance for conformal manifolds: Preliminaries

 \subsection{The Einstein universe}

-A central example of conformal manifold is the so called Einstein universe, the pseudo-Riemannian analogue of the conformal sphere.
+A central example of conformal manifold is the so-called \emph{Einstein universe}, which is the pseudo-Riemannian analog of the conformal sphere.
 The \emph{Einstein universe}, denoted $\Ein^{p,q}$, may be defined as the set of isotropic lines of $\R^{p+1,q+1}$, that is:

-where $[v]$ is the line generated by $v\in \R^{p+1,q+1}$ and $\b$ denotes the standard metric on $\R^{p+1,q+1}$.
-In that model, the Einstein universe is a compact hypersurface of projective space.
-One can see that conformal class $[\b]$ defines a conformal class of pseudo-Riemannian metrics of signature $(p,q)$ on $\Ein^{p,q}$.
+where $[v]$ is the line generated by $v\in \R^{p+1,q+1}$, and $\b$ denotes the standard metric on $\R^{p+1,q+1}$.
+In that model, the Einstein universe is a compact hypersurface of real projective space.
+One can see that the conformal class $[\b]$ defines a conformal class of pseudo-Riemannian metrics of signature $(p,q)$ on $\Ein^{p,q}$.

 \begin{prop} The Einstein universe $\Ein^{p,q}$ is conformally equivalent to $(\S^p\times \S^q/_{\pm \operatorname{Id}},[-g_{\S^p}+g_{\S^q}])$. \end{prop}